 If you live outside the UK, you may not know who Mary Berry is.
 She is an extremely accomplished baker, cookbook author, and celebrity in the UK, as she is a judge in a highly popular TV show called The Great British Bakeoff, and she just happens to have been born exactly one year, to the day, before my Dad!
 You needed that piece of information, right?

-Updated: I met Mary Berry and “hung out” with her and Paul Hollywood in the VIP room at the BBC Good Food Show Scotland!
+Updated: I met Mary Berry and “hung out” with her, Paul Hollywood and James Martin in the VIP room at the BBC Good Food Show Scotland!
 I even rode in the same taxi with them when we went out for dinner!

 I love Mary’s English style and classic British recipes, like her Bakewell tart.
 Most of you in the US have probably never even heard of a Bakewell tart, let alone have tried one, so this is the recipe I decided to share with you.